Last Updated on October 11, 2024 by Edward Harris

 Thirty states have enacted legislation that provides exemptions from Department of Insurance regulations.
 However, the remaining 20 states typically do not apply state laws and regulations to Ministry plans.
 In those states, complaints are reviewed by the Attorney General, although significant action is rarely taken.
 Obligations to pay claims is also not enforced in most states.
 However, increased state regulatory actions may be practiced by several states.

-Currently, Texas is considering legislation that would regulate religious-based health care sharing ministries.
+Previously, Texas was considering legislation that would regulate religious-based health care sharing ministries.
 HB 573 is currently being debated and would require that health-sharing ministries obtain a certificate of registration to conduct business in the state.
 However, three years ago, the House postponed action, and it is presumed the bill will not be acted upon.
 The annual fee, if paid on time, would be approximately $100.
 Three years ago, a Texas judge ruled that the government can not force a Christian-owned company to pay for HIV preventative medication.

 It is very important to research the company you are considering doing business with.
 Previously, Aliera and Trinity HealthShare were accused of violating federal and state requirements.
 Several of the accusations include marketing policies outside of approved service areas and neglecting to make their religious affiliations clear.
 A class-action lawsuit has been filed for alleged deceptive practices, and the company has been fined $1.1 million.
 Texas, Washington, and Colorado state insurance regulators alleged that unlicensed products had misled consumers to believe that they were purchasing insurance products.